neat-monte/manganace/backend/README.md

 There are two parts to the setup - setup the GAN model and setup the project.
 The former one being the most difficult.
 In advance I have to apologize for the Linux users because I personally developed everything on Windows, therefore, I can only provide the steps that I took.
-Nevertheless, it should be extremely different and the idea is still the same.
+Nevertheless, it should not be extremely different and the idea is still the same.

 ### Setup **Windows 10** to handle the GAN model: